BjornW/admin-email-as-from-address/readme.txt

 == Screenshots ==

 1. A screenshot of the WordPress Settings->General section with the admin email field marked red.
+2. A screenshot of the WordPress Settings->General section with the extra fields for setting the From email address and name.

 == Installation ==
 1. Upload the `admin-email-as-from-address` directory to the `/wp-content/plugins/` directory